 Gretchen Whitmer Is Giving the Democrats' State of the Union Response.
-Who's She?
+Here's What to Know

 What might the Democrats be signaling as priorities with their selection of Whitmer as State of the Union responder?
 While running for governor in 2018 Whitmer’s priorities included infrastructure and healthcare reform — during her campaign, she told voters that she aimed to “fix the damn roads” and make it easier to access medical care.
 Whitmer will be giving the speech from East Lansing High School, which her daughters attend — perhaps signaling her commitment to public schools.

-Whitmer herself told reporters Tuesday that she plans to highlight the accomplishments of her fellow Democrats, especially related to jobs, healthcare and infrastructure.
+Whitmer herself told reporters Tuesday that she plans to highlight the accomplishments of her fellow Democrats, especially related to jobs, health care and infrastructure.
 She said that she thinks she was chosen as a result of her political beliefs and position in Michigan.

 “I think [Speaker Nancy Pelosi] asked me because everyone in the world understands how important Michigan is in this year in particular, this election year.
 But also I ran on dinner table issues, and those resonate with people all across our country,” Whitmer said.

 Whitmer’s home state of Michigan, meanwhile, is seen as a major battleground in the 2020 election.
 Although President Barack Obama won the state in 2008 and 2012, Michigan went for President Trump in 2016.
-However, Whitmer and other female candidates reclaimed a number of seats for Democrats in 2018.
+However, Whitmer and other female candidates in the state reclaimed a number of seats for Democrats in 2018.

 Headed into another election cycle, Democrats hope to repeat that success not only in Michigan, but also in other swing states, like Wisconsin and Pennsylvania, says Aaron Kall, the director of debate at the University of Michigan.